 Nikon D5300 versus Nikon D5500

-The Nikon D5300 and the Nikon D5500 are two digital cameras that were announced, respectively, in October 2013 and January 2015.
+The Nikon D5300 and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in October 2013 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Nikon D5500.
+An illustration of the physical size and weight of the Nikon D5300 and the Nikon D5500 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D5300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is somewhat smaller (2 percent) than the Nikon D5300.
 Moreover, the D5500 is markedly lighter (13 percent) than the D5300.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the D5300 nor the D5500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.